Creative Writing Faculty:

 Laura Valeri Associate Professor

-Courses: Fiction Writing, Advanced Fiction Writing, Screenwriting, Creative Nonfiction, Creative Writing, Creative Writing Online, Creativity Online
+Courses: Fiction Writing, Advanced Fiction Writing, Screenwriting, Screenwriting Online, Creative Nonfiction, Creative Writing, Creative Writing Online, Creativity Online

 Laura Valeri has taught at Georgia Southern University since 2003.
-She is the authors of two books of short stories, Safe in Your Head (Stephen F. Austin University Press Literary Prize in fiction) and The Kind Of Things Saints Do (University of Iowa Press Iowa John Simmons Award Winner).
+She is the authors of three books of short stories and a book of short memoirs: The Dead Still Here (Fiction, SFA Press 2018), Safe in Your Head (Fiction, Stephen F. Austin University Press Literary Prize in fiction) and The Kind Of Things Saints Do (Fiction, University of Iowa Press Iowa John Simmons Award Winner) and Dog Island (Memoir, Galaad Edizioni forthcoming in 2018).
 Her fiction, nonfiction, and essays on writing and the creative process appear in various journals and websites, including GlimmerTrain, Creative Nonfiction, GulfStream, Waccamaw, Conjunctions, Mason’s Road, Night Train, Adirondack Review and others.
-She’s a contributor for Fiction Writers’ Review, and has contributed numerous essays to Writing & Pedagogy on subjects ranging from the science of creativity and the creative process, to articles about teaching online.
-On her spare time, she is an editor of the upstart Mojito Literary Society, a quirky literary review for the aspiring and the vain.
-She was a Sewanee Fellow and a finalist and winner of various awards, including The Glimmer Train Family Matters, Glimmer Train Fiction Open, New Letters Awards, Leapfrog Literary Press, the Iowa Short Fiction Award and the John Gardner Award in Fiction.
+She is the founding editor of Wraparound South, a literary journal connected with the department of Writing & Linguistics.
+She’s also a contributor for Fiction Writers’ Review, and a contributor and reviewer for Writing & Pedagogy on subjects ranging from the science of creativity and the creative process, to articles about teaching online.
+She was a Hambidge and a Sewanee Fellow and a finalist and winner of various awards, including The Glimmer Train Family Matters, Glimmer Train Fiction Open, New Letters Awards, Leapfrog Literary Press, the Iowa Short Fiction Award and the John Gardner Award in Fiction.
 She has an MFA in fiction from the Iowa Writer’s Workshop, and an MFA in Creative Writing from Florida International University.

 Theresa Welford: Professor